 For the contractor to receive payment, the contractor must do the following:

-Provide new (unused) hearing aids and accessories as specified on a SA at the rate established in 6.6 Methodology for Payment (refurbished aids may not be used to meet this requirement)
+Provide new hearing aid(s) and accessories as specified on a SA at the rate established in 6.6 Methodology for Payment (used or refurbished aids may not be used to meet this requirement);

-Deliver the products to the specified address on the date and time mutually agreed upon by the VR counselor, customer, and contractor within 10 days of receipt of the SA date or notify the VR staff member listed on the SA of the estimated delivery date upon receipt of the SA
+Deliver the products to the specified address on the date and time mutually agreed upon by the VR counselor, customer, and contractor within 10 days of receipt of the SA date or notify the VR staff member listed on the SA of the estimated delivery date upon receipt of the SA;

-Deliver the products in an assembled and fully functional state, including adaptations or fabrication of parts (parts and labor) necessary to meet the described individual needs of the customer
+Deliver the products in an assembled and fully functional state, including adaptations or fabrication of parts (parts and labor) necessary to meet the described individual needs of the customer; and

-Provide a warranty as described in 6.5: Warranty
+Provide a warranty as described in 6.5: Warranty.

-The contractor must submit an invoice for payment that must comply with the requirements explained in Chapter 3: Basic Standards, and must include the following:
+The contractor must submit an invoice for payment that must comply with the requirements explained in Chapter 3: Basic Standards, and must include the warranty coverage date or warranty expiration date.

-The description and quantity of items being invoiced

-The discounted unit price

-The SA number

-The warranty coverage date or warranty expiration date

-The date when the customer receives the hearing aid, as noted on the VR3105E, Hearing Aid Fitting and Post-Fitting Report, will be the date used for the 30-day return policy and the receipt date for payment of the invoice from the manufacturer.
+The date when the customer receives the hearing aid, as noted on the VR3105E, Hearing Aid Fitting and Post-Fitting Report, will be the date used for the 30-day return policy.